 P.I.
 Tchaikovsky: Symphony No.4 In F Minor Op.36

-Tchaikovsky's Fourth Symphony ? written in 1877 at the age of thirty-seven 闂 offers itself as an intensely personal statement.
+Tchaikovsky's Fourth Symphony ? written in 1877 at the age of thirty-seven ? offers itself as an intensely personal statement.
 Dramatically shaped and brilliantly orchestrated, it captures a theatrical quality and orchestral color that shaped the composer's symphonic fantasy Francesca da Rimini, written just a year earlier.
-The Fourth opens unequivocally with the thrust of a brass fanfare 闂 the "fate" motive that is to reappear in the last movement 闂 then flows with the effortless quality that characterizes Tchaikovsky's great, generously melodious ballet scores.
-The second movement lingers over one of the composer's most poignant melodies, and the third 闂 the Scherzo 闂 offers a delightful fantasy from this master orchestrator: the charming Pizzicato ostinato, a unique moment in the entire orchestral literature.
+The Fourth opens unequivocally with the thrust of a brass fanfare ? the "fate" motive that is to reappear in the last movement ? then flows with the effortless quality that characterizes Tchaikovsky's great, generously melodious ballet scores.
+The second movement lingers over one of the composer's most poignant melodies, and the third ? the Scherzo ? offers a delightful fantasy from this master orchestrator: the charming Pizzicato ostinato, a unique moment in the entire orchestral literature.

 |Series||Dover Miniature Scores|